PEFTGuard: Detecting Backdoor Attacks Against Parameter-Efficient Fine-Tuning

 \mypara{Explorations of \Method Architecture} Referring to \Cref{classifier}, for $F_{input}$ with dimension $[64, 4096, 4096]$, removing the convolutional layer and directly using an MLP would lead to an extremely large first layer.
-This happens because the high-dimensional input would need to be fully connected without any prior dimensionality reduction, resulting in a substantial increase in the model's parameter count.
-This scale of parameters is enormous, making the classifier model challenging to train and implement effectively.
+This occurs because the high-dimensional input lacks prior reduction, vastly increasing parameters and making the classifier hard to train and implement.
 Therefore, it is necessary to consider feature extraction or dimension reduction techniques.
-Here we first discuss the ablation study of dimensionality reduction strategy, where replacing the convolution layer with the pooling layer.
+Here we first discuss the ablation study of dimensionality reduction strategy, where we replace the convolutional layer with a pooling layer.
 Then we explore other efficient model architectures, demonstrating that the \Method framework is broadly adaptable and not limited to the default structure shown in \Cref{fig:net1}.

 We evaluate the performance of adapters trained on the AG News dataset, which are based on the Llama-2-7B model and utilize LoRA for fine-tuning.
-After replacing the convolutional layer with adaptive pooling layers, the detection performance is relatively weak, achieving only a $50\%$ accuracy rate.
+After replacing the convolutional layer with adaptive pooling layers, the detection performance is weaker, achieving only a $50\%$ accuracy.
 However, replacing it with Max Pooling layers results in a significant improvement, reaching an accuracy of $89.33\%$.

-To explore alternative structures for the \Method classifier, we first increase the number of convolutional layers, incorporate adaptive pooling layers, and reduce the number of fully connected layers, resulting in architecture A1.
-Building on A1, we then replace the intermediate convolutional layers with residual layers, forming architecture A2(refer to~\Cref{fig:subfigures}).
-The close performance indicates that the original architecture is a suitable choice.
+To explore alternative structures for \Method classifier, we first increase the number of convolutional layers, incorporate adaptive pooling layers, and reduce the number of fully connected layers, resulting in architecture A1.
+Building on A1, we then replace the intermediate convolutional layers with residual layers, forming architecture A2 (refer to~\Cref{fig:subfigures}).
+The comparable performance indicates that the original architecture is a suitable choice.